SourcePointUSA/android-cmp-app/README.md

 ## Preloading

+The preloding feature was introduced in version `7.1.0`.
+In version `7.1.X` was possible to enable or disable it using a `clientSideOnly` parameter located into the SDK config object.

+From version `7.2.0` on, the option of disable the preloading was removed, this means that the preloading feature is **alway** enabled.

-When configured in the advanced section of the properties vendor list, UUIDs (and subsequently consent data of a user) will no be stored server side.
+With the preloading, the UUIDs (and subsequently consent data of a user) will no be stored server side.
 However, the unique user identifiers (UUIDs) will continue to be stored on the device.

-From the SDK point of view to enable the preloading capabilities, you need to set, in the [config object](#create-new-config-object), the `clientSideOnly` property to true:
+Only form version `7.1.0` to enable the preloading capabilities, you need to set, in the [config object](#create-new-config-object), the `clientSideOnly` property to true:

 Kotlin